mvolkmann/blog/src/swift/ARKit.md

 ### Sounds

-Audio files such as those created by the "Voice Memo" app can be played by a behavior.
+Reality Composer provides a large selection of sounds and new sounds can be imported from apps like "Voice Memo".

-To play a voice memo with an object is tapped:
+To play a sound when an object is tapped:

 1. Open the Voice Memo app.
 1. Record a new voice memo.